bbqnut/troutreclaimer/README.md

 # troutreclaimer
-A script for AdiIRC/mIRC to reclaim abused trout used in slaps.
+A script for perl bots &or AdiIRC/mIRC to reclaim abused trout used in slaps.

 -=-